-- Developmental Sexual Activity encompasses those actions that are to be expected from children and young people as they move from infancy through to an adult understanding of their physical, emotional and behavioural relationships with each other.
+- St Margaret Clitherow records incidents across the whole spectrum of sexual violence and sexual harassment, so that we can understand the scale of the problem in our school and make appropriate plans to reduce it. - The boundary between what is abusive and what is part of normal childhood or youthful experimentation can be blurred.
+The determination of whether behaviour is developmental, inappropriate or abusive will hinge around the related concepts of true consent, power imbalance and exploitation.
+This may include children and young people who exhibit a range of sexually problematic behaviour such as indecent exposure, obscene telephone calls, fetishism, bestiality and sexual abuse against adults, peers or children. - Developmental Sexual Activity encompasses those actions that are to be expected from children and young people as they move from infancy through to an adult understanding of their physical, emotional and behavioural relationships with each other.
 Such sexual activity is essentially information gathering and experience testing.
 It is characterised by mutuality and of the seeking of consent. - Inappropriate Sexual Behaviour can be inappropriate socially, in appropriate to development, or both.
 In considering whether behaviour fits into this category, it is important to consider what negative effects it has on any of the parties involved and what concerns it raises about a child or young person.
-It should be recognised that some actions may be motivated by information seeking, but still cause significant upset, confusion, worry, physical damage, etc. It may also be that the behaviour is "acting out" which may derive from other sexual situations to which the child or young person has been exposed.
+It will be recognised that some actions may be motivated by information seeking, but still cause significant upset, confusion, worry, physical damage, etc. It may also be that the behaviour is "acting out" which may derive from other sexual situations to which the child or young person has been exposed.
 If an act appears to have been inappropriate, there may still be a need for some form of behaviour management or intervention.
 For some children, educative inputs may be enough to address the behaviour. - Abusive sexual activity included any behaviour involving coercion, threats, aggression together with secrecy, or where one participant relies on an unequal power base.
-In order to more fully determine the nature of the incident the following factors should be given consideration.
+In order to more fully determine the nature of the incident the following factors will be given consideration.
 The presence of exploitation in terms of: - Equality consider differentials of physical, cognitive and emotional development, power and control and authority, passive and assertive tendencies

-In evaluating sexual behaviour of children and young people, the above information should be used only as a guide.
+In evaluating sexual behaviour of children and young people, the above information will be used only as a guide.